mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 - Serialize both R and M (using the pack_S3 procedure on both) and use SHA3-256 to hash the concatination; the resulting 32 bytes is K1

-- Use SHA3-256 to hash the concatination of S (from the secret key) and C, the resulting 32 bytes is K2
+- Use SHA3-256 to hash the concatination of S (from the private key) and C, the resulting 32 bytes is K2

 - If Success, return K=K1; otherwise, return K=K2